jacketdembys/A-Study-On-Solving-IK-Using-ANN/README.md

 ## Available scripts
 - [x] Script for Dataset Generation
 - [x] Script for Dataset Visualization
-- [ ] Script for IK Learning and Evaluation
+- [ ] Script for Inverse Kinematics Learning and Evaluation

 ## Citations
 If you use the materials provided in this repository, please consider citing our work: